karlstav/cava/README.md

 Actually, `setfont` is supposed to return the default font, but this usually isn't set.
 I haven't found another way to get the current font.
 So cava sets the font to "Lat2-Fixed16" when interrupted.
 All major distros should have it.
 It will revert to your default font at reboot.

+### Gradient not working in Konsole

+Konsole simply does not support this. #194

 Usage
 -----